vitonsky/blog/posts/2024/june/politics-in-software/2024-06-20-politics-in-software.md

 ---
-title: 'Software with politic opinion is are security threat'
+title: 'Software with politic opinion is a security threat'
 time: '18:20'
 tags:
   - software